Esther Project: History

 According to US Department of Justice (DOJ) filings, Israeli consultants Uri Steinberg and Yair Levi established Bridges Partners LLC, the firm responsible for Israel's influencer network, June 2025 in Delaware.
 The firm then received about $200,000 to recruit social media influencers based in the US.
-The arrangement went through the German division of the global public relations firm Havas.
+The arrangement went through the German division of the global public relations firm Havas Media Group.
 The campaign was initiated to improve Israel's public image, which had been damaged by the ongoing Gaza war and genocide.

 According to The Jerusalem Post, the documents also include payments to contractors, indicating that—beyond paying influencers individually for posts—the project aims to develop a "support ecosystem" that includes legal compliance, campaign analytics, and content production.
 According to the Jewish Telegraphic Agency, it is unclear if the campaign is linked to Project Esther, a plan to combat alleged antisemitism by the Heritage Foundation.

 Although the identities of the social media influencers contracted in Esther Project are not clear, several influencers have taken sponsored public relations trips to Israel in the preceding period, with trips organized by entities such as Israel's Ministry of Diaspora Affairs and Combating Antisemitism and Israel365 Action.
 (Note: This trip was partially funded through a $86,000 contract with the Israeli Foreign Ministry.)
 According to the Columbia Journalism Review, invitations for these trips have been extended to content creators with influence in the US, such as Eitan Fischberger, Noa Cochva, Xaviaer DuRousseau, and Jeremy Awakens.

 In a September 2025 meeting with pro-Israel influencers in New York, Israeli Prime Minister Benjamin Netanyahu said, "We have to fight with the weapons that apply to the battlefields in which we engage, and the most important ones are on social media."
 The Jewish Telegraphic Agency named Lizzy Savetsky, Ari Acker, Zach Sage Fox, Miriam Ezagui, and Joyce Chabb as being among the influencers photographed at the meeting.
 Savetsky has denied receiving payment from Israel.

 The campaign comes amid what Israeli officials are describing as an 'eighth front'—a push for influence in what Alex Traiman of the Jewish News Syndicate has called the "information battlefield", including in mainstream media, at universities, and on social media—which includes a US$1.5 million per month contract with AI-driven political campaign firm Clock Tower X LLC and Brad Parscale, former campaign manager of Donald Trump.
 This project is registered under FARA as a "campaign in the United States to combat antisemitism."